CondensedMilk7/primordial-soup-static/src/articles/alternate-unconscious-uznadzes-theory-of-set.md

   - Uznadze, D., & Haigh, B. (1966).
 The psychology of set.
 Consultants Bureau.
 ---

+# Abstract

+In the following work I briefly explore the general psychology of set – a field founded by Georgian psychologist Dimitri Uznadze who rigorously, through experimental methods offered an alternate understanding of the unconscious, in contrast to fields such as psychoanalysis.
+The set is understood as a general state of readiness that constitutes purposive behavior.
+The issue of terminology is explored, as well as the usage of terms such as “set” and “attitue” in fragmentary studies that explored the same phenomenon, but lacked the unified approach, which is one of the merits of set psychology, explaining human functioning as a whole.
+This merit becomes evident by exploring Charpentier’s Illusion.
+The factors of set formation are discussed that serve the foundation of purposive behavior.
+Two types of sets are distinguished in terms of their differentiated and fixed nature.
+Their nature is further elaborated upon discussing their interrelationship.
+This is followed by exploring the notion of two levels of psychic activity which is based on Uznadze’s understanding of the term “objectification” and which is integral to understanding the psychology of set as a field of general psychology.

 # 1 Introduction

 In 1979 the second international symposium was conducted in Tbilisi, Georgia, where psychologists all around the world gathered to share their findings about one of the most ellusive phenomena known to the field: the unconscious.
 150 guests from 17 countries attended (not including hosts from Soviet Union) and considering the fact that the “Iron Curtain” was still holding strong in USSR, these numbers were quite immense (Imedadze, 2022).